 East Cleveland childhoods in the middle of last century were typified by extensive outdoor play and the ability to freely roam the countryside.
 The rural landscape of East Cleveland was a giant playground and children spent large amounts of time exploring, foraging, and roaming in the quest for the next adventure.
 As such, these children were well connected with nature and knowledgeable about the wildlife to be found throughout the region.

 Although the childhood activities of this generation were very different to those of children today, there are very few records of what children did, primarily because they didn’t keep records or retain records of their “normal” activities.
 We wanted to capture these memories as a lasting record before the older generation pass on and this element of social history is lost.

-On the pages of the website you will be able to listen to some of the memories; upload pictures and memories of your own; and report a wildlife sighting to help us build information to support conservation efforts.
+On the pages of the website you will be able to listen to some of the memories, read extracts from the recordings and report a wildlife sighting to help us build information to support conservation efforts.
 We hope you enjoy it!